-Join Cris Ippolite for an in-depth discussion in this video Understanding portals, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Understanding portals, part of FileMaker Pro: Relational Database Design.

 - One of the primary benefits of relating tables together is the ability to share live data between them.
 We've already looked at how we can place related fields on a layout so that a child table can borrow values from any related parent table.
 This of course eliminates the need for redundant data inside your database.
 But thus far, we've only been looking at using related fields on a layout that has the context of the child table in a relationship.
 If we look at the relationships that we have in our database by going under the File, Manage, Database and choosing the Relationships tab, we'll see that here's the Orders table.